Table of Contents[Hide][Show]

-- Cover the jar a fermentation cover or coffee filter and rubber band.
+- Cover the jar with a fermentation cover or coffee filter and rubber band.

 - Put the jar in a warm (around 75-85 degrees is best) corner of the kitchen where it is at least a few feet away from any other fermenting products.
 If your kitchen isn't warm enough, it may help to use a heating mat on the side of the brewing vessel.

-- At this point, Kombucha is ready for a second ferment.
+- At this point, kombucha is ready for a second ferment to add carbonation.
 If you aren’t doing the second ferment, just pour the kombucha into another jar or jars with airtight lids and seal until ready to drink.

 Second Ferment (How to Make Soda!)